+- 1. Action Pathway DBA (CCCS)

-Boys and Girls Club of Wayne County
+- 2. Boys and Girls Club of Wayne County

-Consumer Credit Counseling Services (CCCS)

-Literacy Connections of Wayne County
+- 3. Literacy Connections of Wayne County

-Rebuilding Broken Places, CDC
+- 4. Rebuilding Broken Places, CDC

-Wayne Community College (WCC)
+- 5. Wayne Community College (WCC)

-WISH School Health Program (WISH)
+- 6. WISH School Health Program (WISH)

+- 7. Wayne Uplift Resource Association (WURA)
-Month of June for this program year

-Month of May for this program year

-Month of April for this program year

-Month of April for this program year

-Each agency will receive a monitoring notification letter within 30 days of the scheduled monitoring visit.
+Month of June for this program year Month of June for this program year Month of May for this program year Month of May for this program year Month of April for this program year Month of April for this program year Month of April for this program year Each agency will receive a monitoring notification letter within 30 days of the scheduled monitoring visit.
 Upon completion of the monitoring process, the agency will receive a monitoring review letter within 15 days.
 A response to the review should be submitted to the Community Development Office within 30 days of receiving the review letter.
 An agency in need of technical assistance should submit a written request to the Community Development Office.